BDC Hamburger Icon

 Access an engaged audience with podcast advertising

-Podcasting is a marketing opportunity that’s been overlooked since its inception, but is finally catching on.
+Podcasting is a marketing opportunity that’s been overlooked since its inception but is finally catching on.
 As the medium grows, so will the advertising industry that surrounds it.
-By adding podcast advertising to your marketing plan, you can capture a dedicated audience through popular podcasters and unique marketing tactics.
+Adding podcast advertising to your marketing plan lets you capture a dedicated audience through popular podcasters and unique marketing tactics.

 author image